leon-thomm/Ryven/README.md

 You can define *macros* which get registered as nodes themselves

     ![](./docs/img/macro.png)
-    Macros are like all other scripts, so they have their own flow plus input and output node
+    Macros are like all other scripts, so they have their own flow, plus input and output node
     ![](./docs/img/macro2.png)
 - **right click operations system for nodes**
-Which can be edited through the API at any time.
+which can be edited through the API at any time.
     ```python
     self.special_actions[f'remove input {i}'] = {
         'method': self.rem_input,